-If your application is successful, the council will decide on the most suitable provision, considering the learner's specific needs and the most effective use of the council's resources.
+If your application is successful, the council will decide on the most suitable provision, considering the learner's needs and the most effective use of the council's resources.

-The most common form of assistance provided is a travel pass for the young person.
-Travel passes are issued on a termly basis if the young person is eligible and can be used at any time within the specified zones.
+The most common form of assistance provided is a travel pass.
+Passes are issued on a termly basis and can be used at any time within the specified zones.